How to Become a Psychiatrist

-In layman’s language, psychiatrist is a medical doctor specializing in mental health, including substance use disorders.
-Psychiatrists can assess both mental and physical aspects of psychological problems.
+In layman’s language, a psychiatrist is a medical doctor specializing in mental health, including substance use disorders.
+Psychiatrists can assess both the mental and physical aspects of psychological problems.

 Psychiatrists treat a variety of mental disorders ranging from mild and temporary to severe and chronic.

-Students must complete their bachelor’s degree program from an accredited intitution before applying to med school.
-Although there is no specific major required for aspiring psychiatrists, a good choice would be to focus on pre med, physical sciences or psychology or a combination of all the three by utilizing a double major or minor.
+Students must complete their bachelor’s degree program from an accredited institution before applying to med school.
+Although there is no specific major required for aspiring psychiatrists, a good choice would be to focus on pre-med, physical sciences or psychology or a combination of all the three by utilizing a double major or minor.

 Those that need to retake the test can sign up for a new test two days after their previous exam.
 The evaluation process for admission into a med school is determined by the prospective student’s MCAT score and their undergraduate study performance.

 Some psychiatrists opt for a career in a psychiatric subspecialty which requires additional training.
-As per the American Board of Psychiatry and Neurology, there are ten psychiatric subspecialties including geriatric psychiatry, psychosomatic medicine, child and youth psychiatry, addictions and forensic psychiatry.
+As per the American Board of Psychiatry and Neurology, there are ten psychiatric subspecialties including geriatric psychiatry, psychosomatic medicine, child and youth psychiatry, addictions, and forensic psychiatry.
 A subspecialty fellowship involves 1 year training period after psychiatry residency training.
-Fellowship programs involve clinical work under supervision of licensed doctors as well as courses, seminars, case conferences and research projects.
+Fellowship programs involve clinical work under the supervision of licensed doctors as well as courses, seminars, case conferences, and research projects.

 After receiving their medical license, students take the examination for board certification which is offered through the American Board of Psychiatry and Neurology (ABPN).
 Students can take this test as many times as necessary in order to pass and it is optional.
 Certification improves job prospects and must be renewed every ten years.